Geocodes addresses and returns the corresponding spatial object. The

 See https://nominatim.org/release-docs/latest/api/Search/ for additional

-parameters to be passed to custom_query
+parameters to be passed to custom_query.

 Examples